kenhyj/Traceify/README.md

     - Current geolocation data only visible to Admin: alerts if the person moves out of their neighbourhood
     - Credit card statement parsing for areas visited by a patient who tested positive, and automatically upload this data to the database

-*	 Pick 2 of your minimal requirements and break each of them down into ~2-5 smaller tasks!

 ## Task Breakdown
 ○ Pick 2 of your minimal requirements and break each of them down into ~2-5 smaller tasks!
 This will help you divide up work among your teammates.